-- Make sure you have a bank account or a mailing address where you can safely receive mail AND make sure the bank account information or mailing address is included in your 2019 income tax return.
+- Make sure you have a bank account or a mailing address where you can safely receive mail included in your tax return.
 The economic impact payment will be deposited directly into your bank account if you enter your bank account information in the return.
-If a bank account is not included, a check or pre-paid debit card will be mailed to the address you enter. - You will need to know your Social Security Number. - You can register for economic impact payment at Non-Filers Register Here if you: - Had no reportable income for 2019 - If you receive Supplemental Security Income (SSI), Social Security SSDI or survivor benefits, you don't need to register or file a tax return.
+If a bank account is not included, a check will be mailed to the address you enter. - You will need to know your Social Security Number. - You can register for economic impact payment at Non-Filers Register Here if you: - o Had no reportable income for 2019 - o If you receive Supplemental Security Income (SSI), Social Security SSDI or survivor benefits, you don't need to register or file a tax return.
 Your payment will be deposited into the bank account where you receive your Social Security benefits or mailed to the address where your monthly check is sent.
-You only need to register if you have a child to claim the \$500 payment per child. - If you have not filed a 2019 tax return and don't qualify to register for an economic impact payment, you must file a 2019 tax return for free at the IRS website or find a Volunteer Income Tax Assistance (VITA) program in your area here to help you file.
-But make sure the
+You only need to register if you have child to claim the \$500 payment per child. - If you have not filed a 2019 tax return and don't qualify to register for an economic impact payment, you must file a 2019 tax return for free at the IRS website or find a Volunteer Income Tax Assistance (VITA) program in your area here to help you file.
+But make sure the VITA program is open.
+The deadline to file your 2019 tax return is July 15, 2020!
+But the sooner you file your return, the sooner you will get your economic impact payment.